deepflowio/docs/translate/translated/05-features/05-auto-tagging/03-meta-tags.md

                 "targetPort": xxxx
             }
         ],
-        "selector": { // The selector contains label information, and the service associates with the Pod through the labels in the selector
+        "selector": { // The selector contains label information, the service associates with the Pod through the labels in the selector
             "key": "value"
         },
         "type": "xxxx" // Currently supports NodePort and ClusterIP